CHT2531/object-oriented-javascript/notes.md

 ```
 ## Using OOP
-Nearly all tutorials on OOP use toy examples based on real world concepts, just like I have above.
-Real world examples make OOP concepts easier to understand, and they keep things simple.
+Nearly all tutorials on OOP use toy examples based on real world concepts (films, employees etc.), just like I have above.
+This can make OOP concepts easier to understand, and they keep things simple.
+However, it can be difficult to see how or when we would use OOP in our own applications.

 The following is an example of how OOP could be used in an actual JavaScript application.

 ```html
 <form>